cloudfoundry/cf-networking-onboarding/routes.prolific.md

 ```

 ## What
 So the Route Emitter emits routes via the NATS message Bus.
-GoRouter subscribes to those messages and keeps a route table that is uses to route network traffic bound for CF apps and CF components.
+GoRouter subscribes to those messages and keeps a route table that it uses to route network traffic bound for CF apps and CF components.

 Let's take a look at that route table.
 ## How